-The overall rule of law is weak in El Salvador.
+The overall rule of law is weak in El Salvador, although gang violence has decreased significantly.
 The country's property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 30 percent.
-The tax burden equals 23.3 percent of GDP.
-Three-year government spending and budget balance averages are, respectively, 30.7 percent and -5.4 percent of GDP.
-Public debt amounts to 75.1 percent of GDP.
+The tax burden equals 19.6 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 30.5 percent and -4.3 percent of GDP.
+Public debt amounts to 84.7 percent of GDP.